-Every driver’s license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
-Fortunately, other than renewing your license at the post office or Land Transport Department (JPJ) office, you can also renew it online on the MyEG website.
+Every driving license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
+Fortunately, other than renewing your license at the post office or Road Transport Department (RTD/JPJ) office, you can also renew it online on the MyEG and JPJ mySIKAP website.

 Renewing Your Driving License in Malaysia

-You can choose the validity period for your driving license but do note that the minimum renewal duration is one year, and the maximum duration is five years.
+You can choose the validity period for your driving license.
+The minimum renewal duration is one year, and, announced in 2023, the maximum duration for license renewal is now 10 years.

 The Price of Renewing Your Driving License in Malaysia